 You see, no one is immune to questioning their worth, kids included.
-A child could be the only one in his class who can’t snap her fingers, or the last one to touch the wall in a game of race.
+A child could be the only one in his class who can’t snap his fingers, or the last one to touch the wall in a game of race.

 Maybe he realizes that his twin brother is reading more words, or that he can’t light up the room and delight the crowd as his little sister can.

-Self esteem is so important to nurture in our kids, to remind them that they can accomplish so much, or that we all have unique skills we can contribute.
+Self esteem is important to nurture in our kids, to remind them that they can accomplish so much, or that we all have unique skills we can contribute.
 Feeling good and liking themselves is healthy and necessary for kids.

 So, how can we encourage self esteem in our kids?